-Imagine this: you just finished a luxurious brunch at historical Creole restaurant Commander’s Palace.
+Imagine this: you just finished a luxurious brunch at the historical Creole restaurant Commander’s Palace.
 Emerging from beneath its trademark green-and-white awning, you glance across the street at Lafayette Cemetery No. 1, walk down the block past a collection of Greek Revival homes in the Lower Garden District, and end up on St. Charles Avenue, where you’ll board one of New Orleans’ famous streetcars.

 This scene could have happened yesterday, or 120 years ago.
 That’s how little things have changed here.